Smisugi/simple-port-scanner/README.md

 You will be prompted the enter the host IP you want to scan.

-Feel free to modify the list of scann ports in the script.
+Feel free to modify the list of scan ports in the script.

 ### 🔧 Requirements